A bit more about the team behind Zingela Ulwazi

-Lillian Marule lives in RDP Village in Acornhoek and is the Permaculture Explorers Community Liaison to the other women participants, civic and traditional structures in the area.
+Lillian Marule lives in RDP Village in Acornhoek and is the Permaculture Explorers and Sekwanele: Enough is Enough!
+Community Liaison to the other women participants, civic and traditional structures in the area.
 She is a highly respected member of her community, having volunteered for many years in various projects serving orphans and vulnerable children.
 She is a child magnet!
 Lillian has completed her Level 4 Certification for Early Childhood Education, worked at Ekurhuleni Centre for Orphans and Vulnerable Children and at Sibonile Day Care and Primary School Centre.
-Lillian is also the co-founder (with her daughter, Quentan) of Sekwanele (It’s Over) : Protection Strategies for Violence Against Women, a courageous project which aims to change the culture in RDP Village and put an end to the relentless violence that women and girls are subject to.
-Lillian is passionate about building her own and other women’s businesses and loves to grow and learn.
-She is an invaluable part of our Permaculture Explorers team and a champion of women in Acornhoek, and is absolutely key to the design of Zingela Ulwazi’s programs.
+Lillian is also the co-founder (with her daughter, Quentan) of Sekwanele, a courageous project which aims to change the culture in RDP Village and put an end to the relentless violence that women and girls are subject to.
+Lillian is developing her own Sapaza shop in RDP Village, and is also part of a collaborative business with local women, creating eco-friendly cleaning products.
+She is passionate about building her own and other women’s businesses and loves to grow and learn.
+She is an invaluable part of our team and a champion of women in Acornhoek, and is absolutely key to the design of Zingela Ulwazi’s programs.
 She brings exceptional commitment, wisdom, humour and love to all that she does.